 Fortunately, Chris Lema did some quick-and-dirty benchmarking in his review: How do you find the best WordPress slider?
 Saved us a lot of trouble not having to test 20 different slider plugins.
 Some plugins are paid and some are free.

 “For your everyday slider needs, I would go with Meta Slider.
 It’s free, relatively lightweight, really easy to set-up and will have the least negative impact on performance.”

 Sliders are usually large moving images that “slide or fade-in” at the top of the page.
 This can be an unlimited number of images.
 They may or may not contain textual content.
 Slider function may be included in a theme or it can be added as a plugin.
 Sliders can be responsive or fixed width.
 They can also do some weird and wild animation like exploding the image or breaking into a matrix.

 Any movement or animation on a web page is as distracting as a fly crawling across the screen.

 Are there redeeming qualities to sliders?

 Yes.
 We think so.
-But Steve’s thinking is more unconventional.
-Christian will probably mention, all clients want a slider on their home page.
+Our thinking is more unconventional.
+Many will probably mention, “all clients want a slider on their home page.”
+(Really?)
 We’re in favor of a single large static image on the Home page.
 That single image may be best used in a “solo” slider.
 People like to look at large images with depth and detail.
 It’s a pleasant experience and if transparent it will not distract readers from written content.
 A slider can make for an “inviting space” where visitors will want to return.
 A series of three slides can tell a motivating visual story.
 That requires thought or custom art.